-Risk Factors Investing in our securities involves a high degree of risk and purchasers of our securities may that we will receive net proceeds from this Offering of up to \$13.5 million, based on an assumed initial offering price of \$1.63, after deducting placement agent commissions and estimated offering expenses.
+Risk Factors Investing in our securities involves a high degree of risk and purchasers of our securities may lose part or all receive net proceeds from this Offering of up to $[\bullet]$ million, based on an initial offering price of $[\bullet]$, after deducting placement agent commissions and estimated offering expenses.
 We currently intend to use the net proceeds we receive from this Offering for general corporate purposes.
-See "Use of Proceeds" for additional information.
+See "Use of Proceeds" for additional

-Use of Proceeds Assuming all of the Class A Ordinary Shares and Pre-Funded Warrants are sold, we estimate
+Assuming all of the Class A Ordinary Shares and Pre-Funded Warrants are sold, we estimate that we will Use of Proceeds

-(1) The number of shares to be outstanding before this offering is based on 8,491,526 Class A Ordinary Shares and 22,437,754 Class B Ordinary Shares outstanding as of September 23, 2020 and excludes:
+(1) The number of shares to be outstanding before this offering is based on 8,491,526 Class A Ordinary Shares and 22,437,754 Class B Ordinary Shares outstanding as of September 11, 2020 and excludes: